 Traineeships: from 2 to 12 months.

 The same student may participate in mobility periods totalling up to 12 months maximum per each cycle of study, independently from the number and type of mobility activities.
 Participation with a zero-grant from EU funds counts as well towards this maximum duration:

 - during the second study cycle (Master)

-- during the third cycle as doctoral candidate.
+- during the third cycle as a doctoral candidate.